whoschek/bzfs/README.md

-wbackup-zfs does not create or delete ZFS snapshots on the source - it assumes you have a ZFS snapshot management tool to do so, for example policy-driven Sanoid, zrepl, pyznap, zfs-auto-snapshot, manual zfs snapshot/destroy, etc. wbackup-zfs treats the source as read-only, thus the source remains unmodified.
+wbackup-zfs does not create or delete ZFS snapshots on the source - it assumes you have a ZFS snapshot management tool to do so, for example policy-driven Sanoid, zrepl, pyznap, zfs-auto-snapshot, zfs_autobackup, manual zfs snapshot/destroy, etc. wbackup-zfs treats the source as read-only, thus the source remains unmodified.
 With the --dry-run flag, wbackup-zfs also treats the destination as read-only.
 In normal operation, wbackup-zfs treats the destination as append-only.
 Optional CLI flags are available to delete destination snapshots and destination datasets as directed, for example to make the destination identical to the source if the two have somehow diverged in unforeseen ways.
 This easily enables (re)synchronizing the backup from the production state, as well as restoring the production state from backup.

 The source 'pushes to' the destination whereas the destination 'pulls from' the source. wbackup-zfs is installed and executed on the